lucashomuniz/Project-03/README.md

 # ✅ PROCESS

-During the development of this project, the analytical framework was planned to include a series of key indicators critical for monitoring the call center’s performance.
-Among the defined KPIs, the following stood out:
+During the development of this project, a comprehensive analytical framework was established to define and monitor key performance indicators (**KPIs**) critical to assessing the call center's operations.
+The main **KPIs** included:

-> Attention Level (NA): The proportion of received interactions in relation to those effectively answered, with a target set at 98%.
+- **Attention Level (NA)**: Measures the proportion of received interactions to those effectively answered, with a target of 98%.

-> Service Level (NS): The percentage of calls answered within a predetermined maximum wait time, aiming to reach a 90% target.
+- **Service Level (NS)**: Tracks the percentage of calls answered within a defined maximum wait time, aiming for a 90% target.

-> Average Operation Time (TMO): The average interval between the start of customer contact and the opening of the respective ticket, with a goal of completing 90% of calls within 300 seconds.
+- **Average Operation Time (TMO)**: Represents the average duration from customer contact initiation to ticket creation, with a goal of completing 90% of calls within 300 seconds.

-> Average Waiting Time (TME): The average time the customer remains on hold, with a target of keeping 90% of calls at or below 90 seconds of waiting.
+- **Average Waiting Time (TME)**: Calculates the average time customers remain on hold, targeting 90% of calls at or below 90 seconds of wait time.

-> Quality (CAL): An index evaluating the quality of interactions between the customer and the agent, seeking to achieve 90% positive feedback.
+- **Quality (CAL)**: Evaluates the quality of customer-agent interactions, with a goal of achieving 90% positive feedback.

-To optimize interactivity and the analytical experience, two main parameters were set up and linked to various components of the dashboard:
+To enhance interactivity and user experience, two key **parameters** were configured:

-> Indicator Parameter (NA, NS, TMO, TME, CAL): Allows the user to select which metric they wish to view with greater detail.
+1. **Indicator Parameter** (NA, NS, TMO, TME, CAL): Enables users to select and explore specific metrics in greater detail.

-> Time Parameter (month, week, day, hour): Provides a range of interval options to deepen the analysis, enabling both broader overviews and more specific date- and time-based breakdowns.
+2. **Time Parameter** (month, week, day, hour): Provides flexible interval options for deeper analysis across different time scales.

-With the targets defined for each KPI, the dashboard was then organized into logical sections.
-At the top, filters were provided to allow selection of the most relevant parameters (such as time periods or agent groups), offering greater flexibility in analysis.
-Subsequently, the indicators were highlighted alongside their respective targets, enabling quick identification of any deviations or achievements in performance.
+With the targets defined, the dashboard design followed a structured layout.
+Filters at the top allow users to refine the analysis by time periods, agent groups, or other parameters.
+The main **indicators** are prominently displayed alongside their respective targets, enabling quick identification of performance deviations or achievements.

-For a consolidated view, a matrix compiles information at a general level, presenting a complete table that facilitates straightforward comparisons of different indicators across various time intervals.
-Following that, two complementary bar charts were developed: the first displays the selected indicator together with the respective target and time period; the second focuses on the volume of received versus answered calls, incorporating data related to the chosen indicator and making it easier to correlate call volume with performance.
-At the bottom, a “scroller” was included to highlight data segmented by each agent group, thereby providing a dynamic understanding of how each team impacts overall results.
+A consolidated **matrix** presents a comprehensive table of all indicators across various time intervals, facilitating easy comparisons.
+Two complementary **bar charts** were developed: one visualizes the selected indicator against its target over time, while the other highlights call volume (received versus answered) in correlation with performance.
+Finally, a dynamic **scroller** at the bottom displays segmented data for each agent group, offering insights into how individual teams contribute to overall results.
+This structured approach ensures an agile, interactive, and insightful dashboard, empowering users to monitor performance effectively and make data-driven decisions.

 # ✅ CONCLUSION

-The final deliverable consisted of a highly customized report specifically aimed at monitoring the call center’s activities, providing users with an agile understanding of the key indicators and established targets.
-Thanks to the developed ETL process, data sources started to be updated weekly in an automated manner, ensuring rapid refresh times and reliable results.
-This consolidated data architecture enabled the development of parametric analyses and the creation of custom indicators fully aligned with business objectives, highlighting continuous improvement opportunities.
-The project also required significant effort to optimize dashboard performance, reducing loading times and enhancing the user experience.
-Consequently, a recurring review and refinement process was established, reinforcing data governance practices and ensuring that the solution continued to consistently deliver value.
+The final deliverable was a **highly customized report** designed to monitor the call center’s activities, offering users an agile and detailed view of **key indicators** and **established targets**.
+Through the developed **ETL process**, data sources were automated for weekly updates, ensuring rapid refresh times and reliable results.
+This consolidated **data architecture** enabled **parametric analyses** and the creation of custom indicators fully aligned with business objectives, uncovering opportunities for continuous improvement.
+Significant efforts were also directed towards optimizing **dashboard performance**, reducing loading times, and enhancing the user experience.
+A recurring review and refinement process was established to reinforce **data governance** practices and ensure the solution consistently delivered value.

-Moreover, conducting training sessions and guiding teams in best practices for data visualization led to better interpretation of the indicators and the adoption of a more structured analytical culture.
-This synergy between reliable data, optimized processes, and well-trained users resulted in a direct impact on the improvement of the call center’s performance metrics, including a 25% increase in positive performance test evaluations.
-The unification of data, combined with more in-depth analyses, enabled quicker identification of operational bottlenecks and brought about significant efficiency gains, positioning the project as a successful initiative in the digital transformation of customer service processes.
+Additionally, **training sessions** and guidance on **data visualization best practices** improved indicator interpretation and fostered the adoption of a structured **analytical culture**.
+This synergy between **reliable data**, **optimized processes**, and **well-trained users** had a direct impact on improving the call center’s performance, including a 25% increase in positive performance test evaluations.
+The unification of data and deeper analyses enabled faster identification of operational bottlenecks, driving significant efficiency gains and positioning the project as a key success in the digital transformation of **customer service** processes.

 ![Screenshot 2025-01-17 at 11 23 08](https://github.com/user-attachments/assets/679bc0a0-8430-40dd-bf77-14a263b6c8ea)